Archives: Profiles

 Jessica O’Connor

-Jessica O’Connor (she/hers) is the Consortium’s Public History Project Manager.
+Jessica O’Connor (she/hers) is the Consortium’s Public History Director.
 She is a Cheyenne, Wyoming native.
 A graduate of Winston-Salem State University and University of North Carolina at Greensboro, Jessica holds a B.A. in History and M.A.
 Museum Studies.
 She also holds certificates in Inclusive Leadership, Project Management, and Cultural Heritage Preservation.
-Prior to joining...
+Prior to joining the...

 Vera Whisenton